Skip to Content

 Once you contact our firm, our goal is to move you from uncertainty to a structured plan.
 We begin by listening to your story and reviewing the documents you have.
 From there, we can outline the potential legal paths and help you weigh which approach aligns with your goals and risk tolerance.

-Not every case needs to go all the way through a trial.
-We strive to resolve disputes efficiently through negotiation or mediation when that can achieve a fair result.
-These processes can allow families to reach agreements that preserve more of the estate and reduce long-term conflict.
-When fair resolution is not possible, we are prepared to litigate in circuit court probate and civil divisions throughout Florida, including in Broward, Miami-Dade, and Palm Beach counties.
+• Negotiation, mediation, and litigation: Many disputes can be resolved through negotiation or mediation, which may help preserve estate assets and reduce family conflict.
+When a fair resolution is not possible, we are prepared to pursue litigation in probate and civil courts throughout Florida, including Broward, Miami-Dade, and Palm Beach counties.

 Florida Probate & Trust Rules That May Affect Your Case